MUSIC THEATER AND MULTIMEDIA WORKS:|

 Ballet Premiere: "Love in Cynical City" a multimedia dance production, Cheung Wan Civic Centre, Hong Kong, Nov.
 1998

 Last summer, I accidentally came across a hundred pages of love letters.
-I was helping my cousin to move to her new home in Sai Kung.
-Since there was no late bus home, I spent the evening at her house.
-It is a twenty year-old Spanish style independent house.
-While I was cleaning a wardrobe under the staircase, I discovered a small, abandoned paper box, neatly wrapped with pastel-colored floral paper, the wrapper a bit faded.
+I was helping my cousin move into her new home in Sai Kung.
+There was no late bus home, so I spent the night at her home.
+She lives in a fifty year-old Spanish style independent house.
+While I was cleaning a wardrobe under the staircase, I discovered a small, abandoned paper box, neatly wrapped with floral pastel-colored paper; the wrapping paper a bit faded.
 Inside the box, was a bundle of yellowish, dusty letters.
-I opened one of the letters--the writing is delicate, sensational, and replete with an out pouring of affection.
+I picked up one of the letters...the writing is delicate, detailed and replete with an out pouring of affections.
 It is the hand writing of a girl named Ah-wai.

 More than a hundred pages of letters, all written to the same person, Fai.
-Looking at the date of these letters, she wrote everyday, sometimes even twice a day.
-The content, simple, ordinary, yet direct.
-She repeatedly records fragments of daily happenings…
+She wrote everyday, sometimes even twice a day.
+The content is simple, ordinary, yet very detailed.
+She records fragments of daily happenings...

 How are you?

-It was raining very hard here this morning... the Northern wind might come tomorrow
+It was raining very hard this morning... the Northern wind might come tomorrow

-I know, not even one; because each page was smooth and straight, not a trace of it being folded or wrinkled.
+I know, not even one.
+Each page was smooth and straight, not a trace of it being folded.